mchoblet/ensemblefilters/README.md

 * R: Measurement errors (293 * 1)
 * Xf Forecast from model (55496 * 100) (The number of rows is given by the number of gridpoints of the climate model.
 Prior contains temperature values (K))
 * HXf; Observations from model (293 * 100)

+### Speed:
+For this type of tes data, the speed is dominated by the last operation (multiplication of perturbation matrix with weight matrix).

 # Contact
 If you find errors,ways to optimize the code etc.  feel free to open an issue or contact me via mchoblet -AT- iup.uni-heidelberg.de